©

 Overview

 As part of the Youth Connect Programme, the ‘Youth Resilience and Inclusion project – Skills for Future project’ is implemented by the British Council from 2025 to 2028.
-The project aims to empower the inclusion of young women and young people with disabilities by equipping them with the digital literacy, core skills and climate literacy that are essential for adapting to the demands of the 21st century, paving the way for a successful future career.
+The project aims to empower the inclusion of young women from lower socio-economic backgrounds and young people with disabilities by equipping them with the digital literacy, core skills and climate literacy that are essential for adapting to the demands of the 21st century, paving the way for a successful future career.

 Our Approach